JohnPhamDeveloper/memory-game/README.md

 5) Run "npm i" to install dependencies
 6) Run "npm run start" to launch the website on http://localhost:3000

+## Aside
+* The number of cards displayed is the number of cards multiplied by 2 (so there's a match for every card)
+* Must restart the "How to run" steps if someone disconnects or refresh
+* 2 weeks to do and christmas is coming, so I cannot write every tests!
+Tests are focused on cards game components.

 ## Suggested Window Playing Environment
 ![Game Area](https://imgur.com/OiGySBm.jpg)

 ## Run tests
 1) Navigate to the directory "memorygame"
-2) Run "npm run test"
+2) Run "npm run test --watchAll=fals"
-3) Run "npm run test -- --coverage" for coverage on the cards game
+3) Run "npm run test -- --coverage --watchAll=false" for test coverage on the cards game

 ## Features
 * Multiplayer